"Can't repeat the past?" [Gatsby] cried incredulously. "Why of course you can!"

 Love Dodecahedron: Gatsby has his heart set on Daisy, who's married to Tom, who's conducting an open affair with Myrtle, who herself is married to George, who later on believes that Gatsby is responsible for killing Myrtle...

-Everything Gatsby did to raise and spend his ill-gotten money was to capture Daisy's heart.
+Love Martyr: Everything Gatsby did to raise and spend his ill-gotten money was to capture Daisy's heart.
 He idealizes her to the extent that he's willing to take a manslaughter rap for her.
-The tragedy is, of course, that he expected too much from Daisy, and Daisy was never the perfect woman he obsessed over.
+However, this doesn't excuse that Gatsby never would have been happy, for he expected too much from Daisy, wanting (and in the infamous confrontation scene, forcing) her to be the perfect memory he obsessed over.

 Loving a Shadow: Gatsby really doesn't know the real Daisy; he's too obsessed with the memory of the Daisy from five years ago.

-Daisy Faye.
-In addition to the color symbolism already mentioned, "Faye" has unpleasant connotations too...
+Daisy Fay.
+"Fay" has rather unpleasant connotations.
 Also, her daughter's name, Pamela, not only refers to a very sentimental and idealistic novel by Samuel Richardson, but refers to Daisy herself - it means "honey."
 And then there's Gatsby himself; "Gat" is a slang term for a gun...